Erotemic/ubelt/README.rst

 achieve 100% test coverage (sans Python2, Windows, stuff that could not be tested automatically, etc).

-* Goal: provide simple functions that acomplish common tasks not yet addressed by the python standard library.
+* Goal: provide simple functions that accomplish common tasks not yet addressed by the python standard library.

 * Constraints: Must be low-impact pure python; it should be easy to install and use.